 Our curriculum is supported with a range of online interactive Maths programs to encourage the children in and out of school to practise and further develop their skills and love of Mathematics.
 From Year 3 to 6, with our Abacus Scheme we use Active Zone.
 We are introducing Mathletics form September 2016, another very successful internationally recognised online learning platform, to continue to build the children’s enthusiasm and skill level.
 From Year 3 to 6 the children thoroughly enjoy TTRockstars, an online times tables program we feel makes a huge difference to their learning.

 We know the children need to enjoy Mathematics and find it fun and learn to problem-solve through exciting and interesting challenges both inside and outside the classroom and across the whole curriculum.
 For this reason the whole school uses NRich (Mathematics investigations designed by a Cambridge University-based Mathematics Organisation).
-Twice a year we have cross-curricular ‘Maths’ Days where the whole day is based around Maths through other areas of the curriculum.
+Throughout the year we have cross-curricular ‘Maths’ Days where the whole day is based around Maths through other areas of the curriculum.